knightbat/KBAddons/README.md

 ## Installation
 ### Manual
-Drag and drop XMActivityIndicator.h and XMActivityIndicator.m files into your project
+Drag and drop All the files in [XMAddons](https://github.com/bindurs/XMAddons/tree/master/XMAddons) to your project

 ### Cocoapods
 Add this to your podfile :